renshuki/dfp-manager/README.md

 ## Todos

-  - [ ] Add an option to custom ad banners name for responsive_ads_header
   - [ ] Code refactoring (like taxonomy registration and custom_post)
   - [ ] Custom post filtering function in advanced settings
     - List custom posts and check the ones you want to use DFP Manager